apache/inlong/README.md

 ## When should I use InLong?
-InLong is based on MQ and aims to provide a one-stop, practice-tested module pluggable integration framework for massive data, based on this system, users can easily build stream-based data applications.
-It is suitable for environments that need to quickly build a data reporting platform, as well as an ultra-large-scale data reporting environment that InLong is very suitable for, and an environment that needs to automatically sort and land the reported data.
+InLong aims to provide a one-stop, full-scenario integration framework for massive data, users can easily build stream-based data applications.
+It supports `Data Ingestion`, `Data Synchronization` and `Data Subscription` at the same time, and is suitable for environments that need to quickly build a data reporting platform, as well as an ultra-large-scale data reporting environment that InLong is very suitable for, and an environment that needs to automatically sort and land the reported data.

 You can use InLong in the following ways：
 - Integrate InLong, manage data streams through [SDK](https://inlong.apache.org/docs/next/sdk/manager-sdk/example).